rackerlabs/technical-blog/_posts/2015-10-05-rack-orchestration-support.md

 <!-- more -->

-Earlier this quarter, we had [announced](https://developer.rackspace.com/blog/introducing-rack-global-cli/) `rack`, a new global command-line interface purpose-built for interacting with the Rackspace cloud.
+Earlier this quarter we [announced](https://developer.rackspace.com/blog/introducing-rack-global-cli/) `rack`, a new, global, command-line interface purpose-built for interacting with the Rackspace cloud.
 We're pleased to announce that you can now access our [Cloud Orchestration](http://www.rackspace.com/en-us/cloud/orchestration) service via `rack`!

 [Rackspace Cloud Orchestration]((http://docs.rackspace.com/orchestration/api/v1/orchestration-templates-devguide/content/overview.html)) is a RESTful API Service that can be used to create and manage cloud resources (for example: servers + software installation, databases, load balancers, and so forth) by declaring what you want deployed using a simple template language.
-Therefore, a template is used to describe resources, which, when deployed, are collectively termed a _stack_. e.g. a template can be used to deploy a [LAMP](https://github.com/rackspace-orchestration-templates/lamp/blob/master/lamp.yaml) stack, whose resources include a linux server with Apache, PHP and MySQL database.
+Therefore, a template is used to describe resources, which, when deployed, are collectively termed a _stack_.
+For example, a template can be used to deploy a [LAMP](https://github.com/rackspace-orchestration-templates/lamp/blob/master/lamp.yaml) stack, whose resources include a Linux server with Apache, PHP and a MySQL database.

 Once we have the latest version of `rack` set up, creating a stack is as easy as: